luxxle/luxxle-core/docs/chromium_version_upgrade.md

 ### Dealing with patch failure and conflict resolution

-Depending what changed since the last time a tag was picked for `brave-core`, there could be any number of patches that can't apply anymore, for a variety of reason, be it due to merge conflicts, or because the source file being patched is no longer valid.
+Depending what changed since the last time a tag was picked for `luxxle-core`, there could be any number of patches that can't apply anymore, for a variety of reason, be it due to merge conflicts, or because the source file being patched is no longer valid.